UMMobile/ummobile_sdk/example/example.md

 ```

 #### `sendAnalytics()`
-Send a new user event for a notification.
+Sends a new user event for a notification.

 Some events are "clicked" that is equivalent to read or see the notification, and "received" that means that the notification was received by the user cellphone.
 ```dart